docupotamus/docupotamus/site/docs/themes/theme-common.md

 add-on as a _Tab_, and the tabs container as the _Workbench_.
 :::

 Think about how you'll define your `TabConfig`.
-This makes sure all the required pieces are available for the following steps.
+This is to prepare for the following steps.

 ```tsx
 interface TabConfig {